 - The cyborgs in Gunslinger Girl have elements of this, considering that they're young girls who didn't consent to any of this, and the side of effects of cyberneticization and associated conditioning will eventually cost them their personalities and lives.
 Unusually for the trope, some of them have horrific enough backstories that this isn't the worst thing to ever happen to them.

-- Played straight for many Child Soldier characters in Naruto - that includes adults that had been Child Soldiers in their youth, dating back to the very first Hokage's time.
+- Played straight for many Child Soldiers in Naruto — this includes adults who were Child Soldiers in their youth, dating back to the very first Hokage's time.
 However, it is sometimes inverted — the character is purposefully made The Woobie to increase his combat power through Traumatic Superpower Awakening.

-- Variable Geo: Once The Jahana Group becomes aware of Satomi's immense latent fighting potential, they pressure her by causing her brother's condition to relapse.
-Then had Damian offer to cover the expenses for his treatment... on the condition that Satomi enter the VG tournament.
+- Variable Geo: Once The Jahana Group becomes aware of Satomi's immense spirit energy, they pressure her into entering the VG Tournament by going after her brother.
+Damian causes his condition to relapse, then offers to cover the procedure needed to cure him... on the condition that Satomi enter the tournament.
 She's left with no choice but to accept their terms and is subjected to the "Black Goddess" project, which turns her into a vessel for Miranda Jahana's disembodied spirit.

 - YuYu Hakusho.
 During the Dark Tournament, Team Urameshi encounters a team of fighters who had their minds suppressed as part of Dr Ichigaki's experiment they agreed to in exchange for healing their ill master and were subsequently turned into killing machines.
 Kuwabara via a psychic link could tell that they were suffering being forced to watch as they killed other people against their will and at one point they stopped fighting long enough to ask for Yusuke to kill them.